Improving your Recruitment process with HR data

 The use and analysis of HR data is up and coming in recruitment, and there’s a good reason why.

-Every Human Resources (HR) leader knows the ability to attract the right talent at the right time underpins business success.
+Every Human Resource (HR) leader knows the ability to attract the right talent at the right time underpins business success.
 Mastering this, however, takes more than intuition, instinct and good judgement.
 Big data may have become somewhat of a buzzword, but for HR leaders, the insights to be drawn from HR data are proving transformational in optimising business results.

 In a recent Deloitte study on the use of people metrics, organisations using this data appropriately, report 82 per cent higher three-year average profit than those who have not yet adopted data analytic strategies or who are not using them correctly.